 It’s always a challenge for me to find a way to make vegetables interesting.
 While I love them just steamed or roasted, my family is a little pickier.
 Hide them in the most flavorful rice and your family will love them!
-If they’re cheese lovers, try hiding some veggies in a cheesy cauliflower casserole.
+If they’re cheese lovers, another great way to sneak in some veggies is in a cheesy cauliflower casserole.

 With just a few steps, you’ll build so much flavor in this casserole, this is not the bland broccoli rice casserole you typically find at potlucks.
 The rice is baked in a flavor rich sauce and once cooked, broccoli is added along with a a panko cheese mixture that will form a crispy topping under the broiler.